Credit Card on File Policy: Here’s What You Need to Know

 Learn more about credit card on file policies.
 Keeping a credit card on file can mean easier transactions and better revenue capture for your business.

-Securely storing a customer’s credit card information can be a very smart decision for certain businesses.
+Securely storing a customer’s credit card information can be a very smart decision for certain businesses, but can a merchant store this information without explicit permission?
 That’s true regardless of their size or industry.

 Business models that rely on subscriptions or recurring charges are good candidates to keep customer credit cards on file.
 That’s true for companies ranging from large national wireless carriers to the smallest service providers and retailers.
 It applies to many businesses in between those extremes as well.